 Our research on the drivers and consequences of changes in land use and resource use has followed several related themes.
-In a sense, these themes track the evolutionary thinking and perspectives that our team experienced during 10 years of research in the valley.
-Indeed, the conceptual framework that we are applying now in most of our studies (described in the vulnerability section) is a product of our prior experience in the valley, as well as the experiences of our collaborators in other places.
-All of these themes deal with sustainability issues in one form or another; all of them address interactions in human-environment systems, although population dynamics have been very inadequately evaluated.
-In the following sections, we discuss research questions and results; research participants; approaches, methods, and data sources; and plans for continued research on (1) integrating ecological and economic perspectives in agriculture, (2) land use change and interactions on the landscape, and (3) vulnerability and resilience.
-Although work is ongoing in all three areas, we present them in the chronological order in which they were initiated.
+In a sense, these themes track the evolutionary thinking and perspectives that our team experienced during the ten years of research in the Valley.
+Indeed, the conceptual framework that we are applying now in most of our studies (described in the upcoming vulnerability section) is a product of our prior experience in the Valley, as well as the experiences of our collaborators in other places.
+All of these themes deal with sustainability issues in one form or another; all of them address interactions within humanenvironment systems, although population dynamics have been very inadequately evaluated.
+In the following sections, we discuss research questions and results; research participants; approaches, methods and data sources; and plans for continued research on 1) integrating ecological and economic perspectives in agriculture; 2) land-use change and interactions on the landscape; and 3) vulnerability and resilience.
+While work is on-going in all three areas, we present them in the chronological order in which they were initiated.
 We conclude this section with a short discussion of critical aspects of these themes related to population dynamics, some of which we are currently exploring in our research.